uptake/uptasticsearch/CONTRIBUTING.md

 Rscript .ci/lint_r_code.R $(pwd)
 ```

-## Releasing to CRAN (for maintainer) <a name="cran"></a>
+## Releases <a name="releases"></a>

+This section is intended for maintainers.
+It describes how to prepare an `uptasticsearch` release.

+### CRAN

 Once substantial time has passed or significant changes have been made to `uptasticsearch`, a new release should be pushed to [CRAN](https://cran.r-project.org).

 This is the exclusively the responsibility of the package maintainer, but is documented here for our own reference and to reflect the consensus reached between the maintainer and other contributors.

 This is a manual process, with the following steps.

-### Open a PR
+**Open a Pull Request**

 Open a PR with a branch name `release/v0.0.0` (replacing 0.0.0 with the actual version number).

 Add a section for this release to `NEWS.md`.
-This file details the new features, changes, and bug fixes that occured since the last version.
+This file details the new features, changes, and bug fixes that occurred since the last version.

 Add a section for this release to `cran-comments.md`.
 This file holds details of our submission comments to CRAN and their responses to our submissions.

 Change the `Version:` field in `DESCRIPTION` to the official version you want on CRAN (should not have a trailing `.9000`).